nixpkgs-architecture/simple-package-paths/README.md

 These requirements will be checked using CI:
 1. The `pkgs/unit` directory must only contain unit directories, and only in subdirectories of the form `${substring 0 4 name}/${name}`.
 2. <a id="req-ref"/> Files outside a unit directory must not reference files inside that unit directory, and the other way around.
-3. Each unit directory must have a `pkg-fun.nix` file such that `pkgs.callPackage ./pkg-fun.nix {}` evaluates to a derivation.
+4. The definition of a package in the unit directory is the one `pkgs.<name>` points to.
-4. Packages defined by unit directories must not be defined or overridden anywhere else, such as in `pkgs/top-level/all-packages.nix`.
+5. To avoid problems with merges, if a package attribute is defined by a unit directory, it must not be defined in `pkgs/top-level/all-packages.nix` or `pkgs/top-level/aliases.nix`.

 This convention is optional, but it will be applied to all existing packages where possible.
 Nixpkgs reviewers may encourage contributors to use this convention without enforcing it.